Humus is the magical dark stuff of soil that helps plants grow. Or is it?

 In nature, treehopper eggs are frequently parasitized by fairyflies (Mymaridae) and Trichogrammatidae.
 For this reason, it is better to avoid broad-spectrum pesticides.
 Horticultural oils can be used to prevent eggs from hatching, and insecticidal soaps can be used to treat heavy infestations of nymphs and adults.

 Don’t let the name scare you off.
-Bacillus thuringiensis (called “Bt” to make things easier) is a naturally occurring, rod-shaped, pest-killing bacteria found in soil.
+Bacillus thuringiensis (called “Bt” to make things easier) is a naturally occurring, rod-shaped, pest-killing collection of bacteria found in soil.

 In addition to occurring naturally in soil, Bt can be found on leaves, in animal feces, and in flour mills.
 It is even found living in the gut of the caterpillar stage of some moths and butterflies.

 Being a living thing, Bt doesn’t handle extreme heat very well.
 Because of this, you will only want to buy as much as you will use in a single growing season, and store it in a cool, shady location.
 One advantage to being easily killed is that it reduces the likelihood of pests developing a resistance, the way they do for many chemical treatments.

 Bt reproduces using spores.
 Now, there are spores that generate plants such as mushrooms, moss, and other eukaryotes.
 This is a different kind of spore, called an endospore.
 Endospores are not seeds or embryonic offspring.
 Inside the endospore, a dormant, bare-bones, reduced version of the original bacteria divides within its cell wall.
 Then one of these divisions swallows the other one!
 This behavior allows endospores to remain dormant for hundreds (some say millions) of years without food.
 Endospores can resist ultraviolet radiation, extreme temperatures (even boiling water), and chemical disinfectants.